BIO

 SHORT BIO//

-Delaney Ruston is a filmmaker, author and Stanford trained physician who has spent the past 25 years creating award-winning documentaries for social change--particularly on topics concerning mental health.
-Her most recent award-winning films include Screenagers, about solutions for healthy screen time, Screenagers NEXT CHAPTER, about teen mental health, and Screenagers Under the Influence, about vaping, drugs, and alcohol in the digital age.
+Delaney Ruston is a filmmaker, author, and Stanford-trained physician with 25 years of experience creating award-winning documentaries focused on social change, especially around mental health.
+Her recent award-winning films include Screenagers, which explores solutions for healthy screen time, Screenagers NEXT CHAPTER, which addresses teen mental health, and Screenagers Under the Influence, covering vaping, drugs, and alcohol in the digital age.
+Her latest film, Screenagers: Elementary School Age Edition, tackles the challenges faced by elementary-aged children, parents, and educators.
 To date, over 14 million youth and adults have gathered for community screenings of these films in 104 countries.

 Ruston, who is a Fulbright scholar, previously was a researcher in human communication and bioethics at UC San Francisco and then was faculty at the University of Washington School of Medicine followed by Stony Brook School of Medicine, New York.
 Alongside filmmaking, Ruston has been providing care to underserved teens and adults in Seattle for the past 20 years.